 - Make an appointment.

 - Bring the medical certificate issued by the doctor to the appointment.
-Without this the registrar will not be able to register the death.
-If the death has been reported to the Coroner’s Office the coroner will advise you what to do.
+Without this the registrar won't be able to register the death.
+If the death has been reported to the Coroner’s Office, the coroner will advise you what to do.